Deployment Configuration

 Default Branch

-The branch to deploy from (usually main
+The branch to deploy from (usually main or master).

 Available Branches